GroggyAlgorithm/GroggyAlgorithm/README.md

+### Is my profile and portfolio completely up to date?

+## NO!

+### Why not?

+## I'm a busy fella!
+So please keep in mind there's a lot more to show off than what's on here.

 ### What work do I currently do?

 I am currently working as a part of a skilled research and development team who creates educational automotive training electronics.
 This includes creating desktop software, embedded programs for microcontrollers, hardware systems, and the integration of real modules from vehicles (such as the BCM, or Body Control Module) and making them work outside of their networks.

 For personal projects, I often explore the concept of randomness in computer science(it's interesting), work on small game development projects, and work on any interesting projects I can think of.